-Ahead of The Future of UK Fire and Rescue Services Conference 2020, The Fire and Rescue Hub spoke to Andrew Lynch, Director of Communications, The Fire Sector Federation, and Editor and Publisher of FIRE Magazine, and asked him a few questions on what 2020 holds for UK Fire and Rescue Services.
+The IG Central and Local Government Hub spoke with Andrew Lynch, Director of Commmunications, The Fire Sector Federation and Editor and Publisher of FIRE Magazine, to get his thoughts on what the future holds for the future of UK fire and rescue services.

 Q. In January 2020, HMICFRS released their State of Fire and Rescue Annual Assessment for 2019, what impact do you think the assessment and inspections will have on Fire and Rescue Services across the UK?

 A. It should have an enormous impact for individual fire and rescue services, especially those requiring improvement.
 On a broader scale, it provides a narrative on where the Service is at, specifically around culture and leadership with significant gains needing to be made on both counts.
 However, factor in the government’s building safety changes and recommendations coming from the Grenfell Inquiry and no foreseeable input or improvement in resources and it’s clear to see that there’s a lot of work to be done with little support.
 On the plus side, emergency service workers always strive to provide the best possible service to the public and all stakeholders in the fire sector will come together to support that central aim.
 It’s still a world-leading fire and rescue service but that doesn’t mean it can’t be improved.

 Q. Communication is vital between Fire and Rescue Services, as well as other Emergency Services, which has seen the Home Office establish the Emergency Services Mobile Communications Programme.
 How impactful do you think this programme has been and could be for the sector?